- Jason Clarke is the Founder of Minds at Work, a commercial collective of innovators tackling strategic and cultural issues within organisations.

 The future belongs to whoever sees it first, but how can anybody do that?

-There are patterns in the turbulence around us, recurring shapes and rhythms that can we understand if we take a moment to observe; you already know a great deal about what the next version of your smart phone will look like.
+There are patterns in the turbulence around us, recurring shapes and rhythms that we can understand if we take a moment to observe; you already know a great deal about what the next version of your smart phone will look like.
 What else do you already know about what’s Next?

 See how the future may not be as unknowable as you’ve been lead to believe, especially since What is About to Happen is the first child of What is Currently Happening and the grand child of What’s Already Been.